-Does access to specialized knowledge and expert advice at an early stage increase the probability of survival of a company for the next 3 years?
+Does access to specialised knowledge and expert advice at an early stage increase the probability of survival of a company for the next 3 years?

 This project evaluates an intervention that administers tailor-made advice and training sessions to businesses in their early stages of development.
-We expect to find a reduction in the exit rate of the treated businesses, in addition to an increase in revenues and sales, improvement in production processes, increase in employment.
-This study will aim to evaluate the impact of tailor-made consulting services (specialized knowledge and expert advice) in early stage enterprises on:
+We expect to find a reduction in the exit rate of the treated businesses, in addition to an increase in revenues and sales, improvement in production processes and increase in employment.
+This study will aim to evaluate the impact of tailor-made consulting services (specialised knowledge and expert advice) in early stage enterprises on:

 - access to capital;